 1.Mode 0: [Initial Operation]

-- When the battery `E_{dc}` is connected, no current flows as both thyristors are OFF.
-Hence, initially, the state of the circuit components becomes,
+• When you connect the battery `E_{dc}`,no current flows because both thyristors remain OFF.
+Hence, the initial state of the circuit components reflects this non-conducting condition.

 `T_1`→off,`T_2`→off ∴`E_c`=0